Economic and Political Overview

 Main Political Parties

 Chad is a one-party dominant state, with the nationalistic Patriotic Salvation Movement holding power.
 Although opposition parties are allowed, they are widely considered to have no real chance of gaining power.
-There are around 60 political parties in the country (of which 15 are represented in the National Assembly), including:
+There are around 60 political parties in the country (of which around 15 were represented in the National Assembly), including:

 - Rally for Democracy and Progress